makerdao/mips/MIP13/MIP13.md

 3. Compensation of vaults that lost money on Black Thursday.

 In each of these cases, there was no formal record of the declaration of intent beyond an on-chain poll and the various forum threads that led to the decision.
 By formalizing this process in MIPs, anyone wishing to interact with Maker Governance can easily discover what has been agreed on various topics in one place.
 In addition there will be a record of when each declaration took place, and the described reasons for it to have been declared.

-The inclusion of bounties helps to deal directly with point 4 listed above, in that after Maker Governance declares the intent to do something (regards of the method used to do so), it is currently unable to incentivise that thing to take place without relying in some way on the Maker Foundation.

 ## Specification / Proposal Details